Rankings and Recognitions

 - Grateful Grads: Hope is one of only 200 private colleges to make Forbes’ Grateful Graduates Index, which considers private donations and gifts per student over 10 years.

-Affordable: Hope College is one of “The 50 Most Affordable Private Colleges,” ranked #30 for offering a high-quality four-year education at a cost below average
+Affordable: Hope College was included among “The 50 Most Affordable Private Colleges,” ranked #30 for offering a high-quality four-year education at a cost below average

 “These colleges tend not to load students or parents up with burdensome debts, and all fall in the top half of MONEY’s overall rankings, so they excel in educational quality and alumni success too.”

-Valuable: Hope also ranks in the top third for Money’s overall rankings for “Best Colleges,” ranked #181 out of 706 four-year college and universities recognized for delivering the most value — a great education, at an affordable price, that helps students launch promising careers.
+Valuable: Hope also ranks in the top half of Money’s overall rankings for best colleges, recognizing a select group of four-year college and universities for delivering the most value — a great education, at an affordable price, that helps students launch promising careers.

 Fiske Guide to Colleges